anilak010/flaskcs/readme.txt

-This is sample readme file
+This is flask readme file.